bportaluri/PiWClock/README.md

 All configuration settings are stored in the *pywclock.cfg* script.

 The SenseHatStation changes the display automatically by rotating the Raspberry PI.
-This means that there are 4 positions available but consider that one side has normally a Micro USB connector attached to power the board.
+This means that there are 4 positions available but consider that one side has normally a micro-USB connector attached to power the board.
-What is displayed in the 4 positions is set in the *pywclock.cfg* script.
+What is displayed in the 4 positions is defined in the *pywclock.cfg* script.

 To be able to retrieve the weather forecast you must create a free account on [OpenWeatherMap](https://openweathermap.org/) and generate an API Key.
 Find out your location latitude and longitude and update your coordinates in the configuration file.